Skip to Content

 The Francis Hotel – This Regency-style townhouse hotel is close to some of the best bars and restaurants in Bath.
 Many of its rooms have four-poster beds and views over the city.

 Abbey Hotel– Built within three Georgian townhouses, the Abbey Hotel offers 4-star accommodations.
-Guests can enjoy drinks in the ArtBar or on the terrace, which offers al fresco dining in the summer and transforms into the pop-up ski bar mentioned above in the winter.
+Guests can enjoy drinks in the ArtBar or on the terrace.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.